Tim Heidecker: Music

 Heidecker's sixth album, High School, was released June 24, 2022, on Spacebomb Records followed by a supporting North American tour.

 Personal life

 Heidecker is married to actress Marilyn Porayko.
-They have a daughter named Amelia (born November 2013) and a son named Charlie (born October 2016).
+They have a daughter born in 2013 and a son born in 2016.

 Heidecker joined the Democratic Socialists of America in June 2018.
 He has described himself as both an atheist and an agnostic.